 Let’s look at the similarities and differences between Etchings and NFTs in more detail:

-When you need to work with physical objects, ETChster has all the tools you need.
+When you need to work with physical objects, ETChster has all the tools necessary for art collectors and artists.

 Creating an Etching